Av3lle/Alluring-Forest/README.md

 <h2>🍀 Installing configs 🍀</h2>
 <p>Clone my repository and go into the <b>config</b> folder.
 Then we move all the contents of this folder to <b>.config</b>.
 After these manipulations we reboot the system and see the result.
 If it works I congratulate you, well done :3</p>

-<h3>🌎 My packages that I install after completing the Arch Linux installation 🌎</h3>
+<h2 align="center">🌎 My packages that I install after completing the Arch Linux installation 🌎</h3>
 <p><b>Official repositories:</b></p>

 > sudo pacman -Syu xf86-video-amdgpu amdvlk lib32-amdvlk mesa-vdpau libva-mesa-driver lib32-libva-mesa-driver lib32-mesa-vdpau lib32-mesa